reahl/reahl/reahl-doc/doc/howto/responsivedisclosure.rst

 ..
-Copyright 2018 Reahl Software Services (Pty) Ltd. All rights reserved.
+Copyright 2019 Reahl Software Services (Pty) Ltd. All rights reserved.

 Responsive disclosure
 =====================

 .. sidebar:: Examples in this section

-   - web.responsivedisclosure
+   - howtos.responsivedisclosure

    Get a copy of an example by running: